- Solar advice hub

 Providing the panels don’t sit closer than 400mm from the edge of your rooftop, you can install as many panels as you want.

 Wondering how much a solar & battery system could save you?
-Simply answer a few quick questions below, and we’ll calculate an estimate.
+Simply answer a few questions below, and we’ll provide you with an estimate.

 DNO solar applications: the expert guide